Pepperstone review: Australian forex and commodities broker

-While Pepperstone is primarily a forex broker, they offer access to a whole range of other markets through CFDs.
-Whether you're a forex, indices, commodities or even cryptocurrency trader, Pepperstone allows you to keep on top of them, all from the one trading platform.
+While Pepperstone is primarily a forex broker, it offers access to a whole range of other markets through CFDs.
+Whether you're a forex, indices, commodities or even cryptocurrency trader, Pepperstone allows you to keep on top of them all from the one trading platform.

 Trade forex with Pepperstone

 Pepperstone provides access to more than 72 markets, including forex majors, minors, exotics and CFDs covering indices and commodities.